tecnico-sec/Java-Crypto-Details/README.md

 See the difference made by changing only the mode of operation.

 Still in the CBC mode, you might have wondered why the IV is needed in the first block.
-Consider what happens when you encrypt two different images with similar beginnings, and with the same key: the initial cipher text blocks will also be similar!
+Consider what happens when you encrypt two different images with similar beginnings, and with the same key: the initial cipher text blocks would also be similar!

 The ImageAESCipher class provided has been deliberately weakened: instead of randomizing the IV, it is always the same.